The-Gentleman/PocketDocReact/dev-log.md

 5/17
 - when clicking on name, route to patient show page [X]
-- find a way to access the dispatch function in PatientCard component []
+- find a way to access the dispatch function in PatientCard component [X]

+5/26
+- give options to add diagnosis []
 - give options to add a home exercise plan []